secretstartups/handbook/content/handbook/tools-and-tips/editors-and-ides/jetbrains-ides/code-inspection/why-are-there-noinspection-comments.md

 unless the [JetBrains Issue](../../tracked-jetbrains-issues) tracking the comment has already been resolved.

-While it may not be useful for folks not using JetBrains IDEs, it does provide benefits to JetBrains users to write quality code by ensuring no such warnings are present and it is in support of our values of Efficiency, Results, and Diversity/Inclusion/Belonging.
+While it may not be useful for folks not using JetBrains IDEs, it does provide benefits to JetBrains users to write quality code by ensuring no such warnings are present, and it is in support of our values of Efficiency, Results, and Diversity/Inclusion/Belonging.

-If you are using a non-JetBrains IDE which has significant usage at GitLab and it has similar support in that IDE, we encourage you to create such documentation on its benefits and how they should be used and how will they be tracked.
+If you are using a non-JetBrains IDE which has significant usage at GitLab, and it has similar support in that IDE, we encourage you to create such documentation on its benefits and how they should be used and how will they be tracked.

-Concerns about proliferation of such comments in our codebase for different editors are well-founded and we take them seriously.
+Concerns about proliferation of such comments in our codebase for different editors are well-founded, and we take them seriously.
 Thus, team members are encouraged to open issues inviting discussion to remove comments from an IDE which is not being actively used at GitLab, or for
 JetBrains `noinspection` comments in areas of the code which are not being actively maintained/curated.